 Other documentations:

 Following C64 Programmers Guide, and digging around the net for usage of x64, I sadely found only some buggy parts of things that work.
-Few months ago I made something that worked from available references, need to found them again.
+Few months ago I made something that worked from available references, on another computer, I don't have access at this time.
+Need to found them again.

 Type for converting from decimal to hexadecimal, I launch an Lua interpreter console and type: